frownbreaker/WebRFGateway/README.md

 # WebRFGateway

-Web to 433mHz gateway ESP8266 - Small, Simple, Fast, Reliable, Robust
+Web to 433mHz gateway ESP8266 - Small, Simple, Fast, Reliable, Robust simple integration with Node-Red (Big timer, Amzon Alexa) bluetooth sensors based on ESP32 detectors (e.g. detect someones Mi band) PIRs via ESP8266 and embedded controller such as TV transponders.
+Also has support for IR sending, OTA updated, etc.

 This project creates and RF Blaster web server running on an ESP8266.

 Make an HTTP request to a specific URL and the ESP8266 based module will send out 433mHz commands to control devices.

+e.g.
+HTTP://RFHUB/AVSPEAKERSON
+HTTP://RFHUB/AVSPEAKERSOFF
+HTTP://RFHUB/HALLON
+HTTP://RFHUB/HALLOFF
+HTTP://RFHUB/OFFICELIGHTON
+HTTP://RFHUB/OFFICEAMPOFF

 Use it around the house to power on lights, AV equipment (Tvs, Amps, Speakers) and integrate functions into Kodi.
 E.g. spare buttons on Kodi remote used to control lighting, gym equipment, AV kit etc.